MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/ConvertTo-Xml.md

 ## Description

-The `ConvertTo-Xml` cmdlet creates an [XML-based](/dotnet/api/system.xml.xmldocument) representation of one or more more .NET objects.
+The `ConvertTo-Xml` cmdlet creates an [XML-based](/dotnet/api/system.xml.xmldocument) representation of one or more .NET objects.
 To use this cmdlet, pipe one or more objects to the cmdlet, or use the **InputObject** parameter to specify the object.

 When you pipe multiple objects to `ConvertTo-Xml` or use the **InputObject** parameter to submit multiple objects, `ConvertTo-Xml` returns a single, in-memory XML document that includes